 How to Declare a Major

-The first step in declaring your major in anthropology is to talk our undergraduate faculty advisor, Dr. Beverly Davenport.
-Dr. Davenport will discuss with you class choices, anthropology sub-fields and tracks, and career options.
-In addition to answering your questions and directing you to campus resources, Dr. Davenport can also recommend other faculty mentors who share your research interests.
+The first step in declaring your major in anthropology is to talk our undergraduate faculty advisor, Professor Melissa Nelson.
+Professor Nelson will discuss with you class choices, anthropology sub-fields and tracks, and career options.
+In addition to answering your questions and directing you to campus resources, she can also recommend other faculty mentors who share your research interests.

-You should arrange to meet with Dr. Davenport at least once each academic year to discuss your academic progress.
+You should arrange to meet with Professor Nelson at least each semester to discuss your academic progress.